Mural del Beso Barcelona: The story behind the “kissing wall”

 What do we find next to the mural?

 Specifically, this project was meant to be a temporary display, the Barcelona City Council decided to leave it permanently.
-The mural was inaugurated on July 3, 2014 by the mayor of Barcelona, Xavier Trias .
+The mural was introduced on July 3, 2014 by the mayor of Barcelona, Xavier Trias.

 Next to the mosaic you can see a plaque with the following inscription:

-“This mural photomosaic has been made with the contribution of thousands of citizens who have contributed personal images interpreting the motto «moments of freedom».
-The project is part of the commemoration of the Tercentenary of the events of 1714 in Barcelona.
+“This photomosaic has been made with the contribution of thousands of citizens who have captured their «moments of freedom».
+The project is part of the celebration of the Tercentenary of the events of 1714 in Barcelona.
 The noise of a kiss is not as deafening as a cannon, but its echo is more durable.”

 As a curiosity, the work is made to withstand the inclement weather and graffiti artists.
 They unfortunately have loaded several works in recent times in various neighbourhoods of Barcelona.